Timendus/chip-8-bad-apple/README.md

   sprite v0 v1 8
 ```

-This assumes we have a dictionary of max 256 entries and we are free to point to
+This assumes we have a dictionary of max 256 entries and we use an entire byte
-any X and Y coordinate.
+per dimension to store our X and Y coordinate, which may not be the best
+assumptions, but this illustrates the concept well.
+Simple, fast and probably
+quite efficient.
+You could even paste multiple sprites over each other to get
+more complicated patterns.

 Now the trick that makes this lossy is that we don't try to have every possible
 sprite in our dictionary, but we filter the list based on some criteria to come
-to a subset that is "close enough" to draw the frames with.
-And herein lies the
+to a subset that is "close enough" to draw an approximation of the frames with.
-hard part.
+And herein lies the hard part.